badenh/glow-ubuntu-helpers/README.md

 Glow should build just fine with gcc (e.g. gcc 5.4), but we mostly use clang and are more attentive to compatibility with clang.

 Finally, in order to support the ONNX net serialization format, Glow requires protobuf >= 2.6.1, but the above command may install older version on older Ubuntu (e.g. 14.04).
 If this is the case, we suggest to look at <https://github.com/pytorch/glow/blob/master/utils/install_protobuf.sh> to install a newer version from source.

+## LLVM Packaging

+LLVM is packaged for various distros, see https://apt.llvm.org/